cs1302uga/cs1302-tutorials/visibility/visibility.rst

 Instead of saying that something has **protected** visibility, we usually just say that it's protected.
 In Java, only member-level declarations are allowed be protected.
-Protected members are slightly more visible than things that are package private; they are **only visible from lines of code that are eithin in the same package or a child class in any package.
+Protected members are slightly more visible than things that are package private; they are **only visible from lines of code in the same package or a child class (regardless of its package)**.

 ===============  ==========  ============  ===========  =========
 Visibility       Visible From